Deinstitutionalisation: United States

 The lawsuits these activist groups filed led to some key court rulings in the 1970s that increased the rights of patients.
 In 1973, a federal district court ruled in Souder v.
 Brennan that whenever patients in mental health institutions performed activity that conferred an economic benefit to an institution, they had to be considered employees and paid the minimum wage required by the Fair Labor Standards Act of 1938.
 Following this ruling, institutional peonage was outlawed.
 In the 1975 ruling O'Connor v.
 Donaldson, the U.S. Supreme Court restricted the rights of states to incarcerate someone who was not violent.
 This was followed up with the 1978 ruling Addington v.
 Texas, further restricting states from confining anyone involuntarily for mental illness.
 In 1975, the United States Court of Appeals for the First Circuit ruled in favour of the Mental Patient's Liberation Front in Rogers v.
 Okin, establishing the right of a patient to refuse treatment.
 Later reforms included the Mental Health Parity Act, which required health insurers to give mental health patients equal coverage.

 Other factors included scandals.
 A 1972 television broadcast exposed the abuse and neglect of 5,000 patients at the Willowbrook State School in Staten Island, New York.
-The Rosenhan's experiment in 1973 caused several psychiatric hospitals to fail to notice fake patients who showed no symptoms once they were institutionalized.
-The pitfalls of institutionalization were dramatized in an award-winning 1975 film, One Flew Over the Cuckoo's Nest.
+The Rosenhan's experiment in 1973 caused several psychiatric hospitals to fail to notice fake patients who showed no symptoms once they were institutionalised.
+The pitfalls of institutionalisation were dramatised in an award-winning 1975 film, One Flew Over the Cuckoo's Nest.

 In 1955, for every 100,000 US citizens there were 340 psychiatric hospital beds.
 In 2005 that number had diminished to 17 per 100,000.

 South America

 In several South American countries, such as in Argentina, the total number of beds in asylum-type institutions has decreased, replaced by psychiatric inpatient units in general hospitals and other local settings.

-In Brazil, there are 6003 psychiatrists, 18,763 psychologists, 1985 social workers, 3119 nurses and 3589 occupational therapists working for the Unified Health System (SUS).
+In Brazil, there are 6,003 psychiatrists, 18,763 psychologists, 1,985 social workers, 3,119 nurses and 3,589 occupational therapists working for the Unified Health System (SUS).
 At primary care level, there are 104,789 doctors, 184,437 nurses and nurse technicians and 210,887 health agents.
 The number of psychiatrists is roughly 5 per 100,000 inhabitants in the Southeast region, and the Northeast region has less than 1 psychiatrist per 100,000 inhabitants.
 The number of psychiatric nurses is insufficient in all geographical areas, and psychologists outnumber other mental health professionals in all regions of the country.
 The rate of beds in psychiatric hospitals in the country is 27.17 beds per 100,000 inhabitants.
 The rate of patients in psychiatric hospitals is 119 per 100,000 inhabitants.
 The average length of stay in mental hospitals is 65.29 days.